Articles and Publications

 Tinker With a Neural Network Right Here in Your Browser.
 Don’t Worry, You Can’t Break It.
 We Promise.

-Karoo GP is a evolutionary algorithm, a genetic programming application suite written in Python which provides both symbolic regression and classification analysis.
-Karoo GP is a scalable platform with multicore support, designed to readily work with realworld data.
+Genetic Programming Implementations (at geneticprogramming.com) and my personal favorite (a bit biased), Karoo GP, a Genetic Programming suite written in Python which provides both symbolic regression and classification analysis.
+TensorFlow enabled for multicore and GPU support, Karoo GP is a scalable platform with multicore support, designed to readily work with realworld data.
 No programming required.
-As a teaching tool, it enables instructors to share step-by-step how an evolutionary algorithm arrives to its solution.
-As a hands-on learning tool, Karoo GP supports rapid, repeatable experimentation.